The problem with the 5GHz range is that it does not transmit a signal as far as the old 2.4GHz band.

 This is due to the physics of wireless signals, with signals on lower frequencies able to transmit farther.

-All router manufactures have different setups and options but here are some basic things that can be checked.
+All router manufacturers have different setups and options, but some basic things can be checked.

 A WiFi signal booster can be setup to boost a wireless signal.

-If you go this route than be sure that the WiFi booster matches your routers protocols.
+If you go this route, then be sure that the WiFi booster matches your router’s protocols.

-There are universal WiFi signal boosters that work with most any router.
-Here is one such signal booster.
+There are also universal WiFi signal boosters that work with almost any router.

 Boosting a 5GHz WiFi signal greatly depends on the router that is being used.
 All routers are not created equal when it comes to signal strength.

 While there are many things that can be checked to increase a signal, sometimes the router itself may be a dud.